jeffhuang4704/nv2kw/group-policy-experiments.md

 ```
 </details>

-The following are the YAML files and their execution results:
+The following are the resources and their execution results:

-<details><summary>1️⃣ Resource 1 uses `ban1` label, and its evaluation result is accepted.</summary>
+<details><summary>Resource 1 uses `ban1` label, and its evaluation result is accepted.</summary>

 ```
 neuvector@ubuntu2204-F:~/kubewarden/test$ cat 1_deploy-label.yaml